 Apply Template - clicking on this box will bring up a window to select the configuration file template to be loaded to the camera.
-This aids in setting up multiple cameras that would want to use the same basic configuration.
+This aids in setting up multiple cameras with the same basic configuration.
 A template is made by setting up one camera to the desired configuration then using that configuration file as the template.
 Unlike the normal Restore Configuration function the Apply Template function does not load camera specific data like name, IP configuration, camera description or GPS location, calibration data, policy information, and MPEG/JPEG channel description.